cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

   assert(verifyNonMembership(...))
   // set stored recv sequence, clear, etc.
 ```

+questions
+- increment sequence on packet timeout (require ordering there) too?
+- worth doing unordered connections? have to store hashes of processed packets
+- reverse mappings for client => connection, connection => channel (for safe closure)?
+- is txrx / tx / rx worthwhile? could also do at module layer presumably
+- clarify the module calling pattern

 Application semantics may require some timeout: an upper limit to how long the chain will wait for a transaction to be processed before considering it an error.
 Since the two chains have different local clocks, this is an obvious attack vector for a double spend - an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout - so applications cannot safely implement naive timeout logic themselves.